seri/gettc/README.md

 Once you have done the hard work, please make a fork or something for other people to use.

+> How do I uninstall?

+    $ sudo gem uni gettc
+    $ rm -rf ~/.gettc

+Besides getting rid of gettc, you may also want to do this to get a clean upgrade.

+####

 #### Wrong username or password when trying to download

-You should provide your own username/password in ~/.gettc/config.yml
+- You should provide your own username/password in ~/.gettc/config.yml
+- If this doesn't work, try grabbing the latest version
+- If that still doesn't work, make an issue or email me

 ## Tips